h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 !!! note

-    To learn more about the charts and how to interpret them, see
+    - To learn more about the charts and how to interpret them, see

+    - A simulation-based projection contains two distinct projections: a hospital-level and a county-level four-week projection.
+See [Step 1: Select state and county](#step-1-select-state-and-county).

 ## Step 4 (optional): Adjust simulation to reflect best- and worst-case alternatives

-Hospitals can better customize the models' average data point values to reflect a hospital's specific characteristics through available data overrides; overrides based on expectations about the future allow you to play out different scenarios and generate alternative projections.
-For example, as one of the available overrides, you can change the average COVID-19 cases per week and play out different scenarios when COVID-19 cases increase or decrease.
-In this case, the data overrides that enable hospitals to play out different scenarios and generate alternative projections are referred to as *expert future estimates*.
+After a simulation-based projection is generated, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate alternative simulation-based projections.
+For example:

+!!! example

+    One of the available overrides is changing the average future expected COVID-19 cases per week.
+This override enables hospitals to clearly understand the implications under an increasing or decreasing surge of COVID-19 cases.

+Data overrides that enable hospitals to modify future variable values are under the *expected future averages* category.

 !!! note

-	To learn about the available *expert future estimates* overrides, see
+	To learn about the available overrides under the *expected future averages* category, see

 <br>
 === "Feedback"